Rush (band): 1989–2000: Return to guitar-oriented sound and hiatus

-Rush started to deviate from its 1980s style with the albums Presto and Roll the Bones.
+Rush started to deviate from its 1980s style with the albums Presto (1989) and Roll the Bones (1991).
 Produced by record engineer and musician Rupert Hine, these two albums saw Rush shedding much of its keyboard-saturated sound.
-Beginning with Presto (1989), the band opted for arrangements notably more guitar-centric than the previous two studio albums.
-Although synthesizers were still used, the instrument was no longer featured as the centrepiece of Rush's compositions.
-Continuing this trend, Roll the Bones (1991) extended the use of the standard three-instrument approach with even less focus on synthesizers than its predecessor.
+Beginning with Presto, the band opted for arrangements notably more guitar-centric than the previous two studio albums.
+Although synthesizers were still used, they were no longer featured as the centre-piece of Rush's compositions.
+Continuing this trend, Roll the Bones extended the use of the standard three-instrument approach with even less focus on synthesizers than its predecessor.
 While musically these albums do not deviate significantly from a general pop-rock sound, Rush incorporated other musical styles such as funk and hip hop in "Roll the Bones" and jazz in the instrumental track "Where's My Thing?".
 "Show Don't Tell" from Presto was a No. 1 hit on the US Mainstream Rock Tracks Chart, and while the album reached the Top 10 in Canada, it was less successful in the US (No. 16) and the UK (No. 27).
-From Roll the Bones, "Dreamline (No. 1) and "Ghost of a Chance" (No. 2) were successful on US Mainstream Rock Radio stations marking a resurgence of Rush's album sales in the US (No. 3 and platinum), the UK (No. 10) and some other parts of northern Europe.
+From Roll the Bones, "Dreamline" (No. 1) and "Ghost of a Chance" (No. 2) were successful on US Mainstream Rock Radio stations, marking a resurgence of Rush's album sales in the US (No. 3 and platinum), the UK (No. 10) and some other parts of northern Europe.